Erica (video game)

-Erica is an interactive film video game developed and published by Flavourworks.
-The game was originally released for the PlayStation 4 by Sony Interactive Entertainment on August 19, 2019.
-It was later ported to iOS and released on January 15, 2021, while a version for Microsoft Windows was released on May 25, 2021.
+Erica is an interactive film video game developed by Flavourworks and published by Sony Interactive Entertainment.
+It was originally released for the PlayStation 4 on August 19, 2019.
+An iOS port licensed by Sony was released on January 15, 2021, while a port for Microsoft Windows was released on May 25, 2021.

 Gameplay

-The game is an interactive fiction thriller, wherein the player makes choices at critical story junctures to steer which branch of the narrative will unfold.
-Erica can be played using a companion app on a smartphone using PlayLink, or using the touch pad on a PlayStation 4 Controller.
+The game is an interactive fiction psychological thriller, wherein the player makes choices at critical story junctures to steer which branch of the narrative will unfold.
+Erica can be played using a companion app on a smartphone using PlayLink (however, the PlayStation 5 is not backwards compatible with this feature), or using the touch pad on a PlayStation 4 Controller.

 Plot

 The game stars Holly Earl as Erica Mason, a young woman grappling with nightmares from her childhood and trying to unravel the truth of her family's occult past.
 The narrative begins with Erica reliving her father's murder and attempting to identify his killer from these visions.
 When she receives a severed hand in the mail from a mysterious sender, Erica makes contact with the police and returns temporarily to Delphi House, an asylum with which her parents worked when they were alive.
 There, she meets people from her father's past, as well as several young women staying at Delphi House, and begins to unravel the mystery behind Delphi House, her father's killing, and a mysterious symbol which appears throughout the game.